Poll: Biden's standing improves, while Trump slumps with Republican voters

 Loading...

 That's good news for the president.
 The 46% is his highest mark since March of last year, and he hasn't been at 49% since the Afghanistan withdrawal in August of 2021.
-He's benefitting in the survey from a rebound with Democrats, and in this hyper-partisan atmosphere, a president needs his base shored up.
+He's benefiting in the survey from a rebound with Democrats, and in this hyperpartisan atmosphere, a president needs his base shored up.

 One warning sign, however, is that Biden still is lagging with independents — just 36% of them approve of the job he's doing.